soraiareis/oca-java-8/src/main/java/_3_chapter/readme.md

   - `StringBuilder sb2 = new StringBuilder("animal");` // create the object with "animal" character sequence
   - `StringBuilder sb3 = new StringBuilder(10);` // reserve a certain amount of slots

+### Capaciyy
+- When `StringBuilder` is constructed `new StringBuilder();` it may start at the default capacity of 16.
+- The programmer can also choose the capacity on creation: `new StringBuilder(10);`.
+- But if the the programmer passes a `String` on the constructor `new StringBuilder("animal");`, the capacity with be the size of the `String` plus the default capacity.
+ - In this case the string is 6, plus the default 16, the capacity will be 22.

 ### Important StringBuilder Methods
 - `charAt()`, `indexOf()`, `length()` and `substring()`: are the same as in String class.
 - `append()`: it adds the parameter to the StringBuilder and returns a reference to the current StringBuilder.